ec-jrc/GWB/docs/usage/GWB_SPA.rst

 Simplified Pattern Analysis (GWB_SPA)
 =====================================

-This module will conduct the **Simplified Pattern Analysis**.
+This module conducts the **Simplified Pattern Analysis**.
 SPA analyses shape and conducts a segmentation of foreground patches into 2, 3, 5, or 6 feature classes.
 The result are spatially explicit maps and tabular summary statistics. :code:`GWB_SPA` is a simpler version of :code:`GWB_MSPA`.
 Details on the methodology and input/output